nkoehring/markdown.social/cli/README.md

-  --version              Displays the version number --timeline             Show your timeline (default) --feed-only            Show only the feed without timeline assembly
+  --version              Displays the version number --timeline             Show your timeline (default) --feed-only            Show only the feed without timeline assembly --add                  Add a new post to the feed and open in editor

 Examples
   $ casa feed.md
   $ casa --timeline feed.md
   $ casa --feed-only feed.md
+  $ casa --add feed.md
 ```

 ## Building